search

 Trail Etiquette

-There are endless miles of trails in the Yampa Valley perfect for biking, hiking, and trail running.
-In order to maintain these trails each year, we ask all users to do their part in taking care of them.
-Stick to all designated trails to keep our natural environment thriving.
 Once on the trail, be sure to know your right of way and check all signage to understand yields.
 Be mindful of trail conditions during different seasons and aware of your surroundings that will most likely include wildlife!

 Downtown Etiquette

-As a small town, we take care of each other, which means crossing at specified intersections, observing speed limits through town, and parking in designated areas.
-Be sure to respect the guidelines of all shops and restaurants while in town, along with the people who work there!
+Every shop is unique, so be sure to respect the guidelines of all shops and restaurants while in town, along with the people who work there!
 Finally, don’t forget that many of our buildings are historical, and we work hard to keep them beautiful year-round.